fbpx

 Conclusion

-Part-time employment is generally seen as the way to foster and cultivate skills and personality during student life.
-France is one of the leading countries in the world that not only provides academic facilities but also caters for the needs of students, to earn while studying and building networks with professionals.
+Part-time employment is the best way to foster and cultivate skills during student life.
+France is one of the leading countries in the world, providing academic facilities and catering to the needs of students who want to earn while studying and building networks with professionals.
+International students have ample opportunities to earn and learn for a better future.

 FAQs

-Yes, they have to do so.
-However, income from work placements linked to their studies is exempt from taxation up to the level of the minimum wage.
+An international student has to pay tax for their part-time work.
+However, income from work placements linked to their studies is exempt from taxation up to the minimum wage level.

 If you are an aspirant looking to study at your dream university, book an appointment with AdmitX today and start your applications early to avail yourself of all the benefits.